SexChrLab/SCC-alignment/Tutorial_Gene_Expression.md

 # Perform variant calling

-Once you have indicated the sex chromosome complement of your samples and thus completed your DNA custom config, you are ready to call variants!
+Once you have indicated the sex chromosome complement of your samples and thus completed your RNA custom config, you are ready to call variants!

-To avoid ambiguity problems in the Snakemake workflows, we have included two workflow files in the `03a_SCC-aware_VariantCalling` module, one for samples with a Y chromosome (`SNPs_hasChrY.snakefile` works on the samples listed in 'Y_samples' entry in the DNA custom config JSON) and one for samples without a Y chromosome (`SNPs_noChrY.snakefile` works on samples in `X_samples`).
+To avoid ambiguity problems in the Snakemake workflows, we have included two workflow files in the `03a_SCC-aware_VariantCalling` module, one for samples with a Y chromosome (`SNPs_hasChrY.snakefile` works on the samples listed in 'Y_samples' entry in the RNA custom config JSON) and one for samples without a Y chromosome (`SNPs_noChrY.snakefile` works on samples in `X_samples`).
 See the readme in the `03a_SCC-aware_VariantCalling` module for more information.

 Before running the workflows, perform the following checks:
-1) copy the custom DNA config file in the `03a_SCC-aware_VariantCalling` directory: `cp 01_custom_config/DNA_samples.config.json 03a_SCC-aware_VariantCalling/`
+1) copy the custom RNA config file in the `03a_SCC-aware_VariantCalling` directory: `cp 01_custom_config/RNA_samples.config.json 03a_SCC-aware_VariantCalling/`
 2) open `SNPs_hasChrY.snakefile` in a text editor
 3) make sure the `configfile` variable is set to the name of your custom config JSON
 4) make sure the `X_genome` and `Y_genome` variables are set to the SCC version of the reference genome according to your preference.
 By default, these are set to the CHM13v2 (telomere-to-telomere) SCC genome reference sequences, but if you prefer to use SCC HG38 (GRCh38) references, uncomment the lines refering to the path to those set in the custom config and comment the lines indicating the CHM13v2 references: